CNN Did Not Alter A Photo Of Fort Lauderdale Shooter Esteban Santiago ‘To Make The Shooter Look More White’ [Debunked]

 Prominent members of the alt-right on Twitter were quick to pick up and disseminate the false story.
 Media personality Tariq Nasheed tweeted that “there are reports that the identity of one of the Ft.
 Lauderdale shooting suspects is a white Hispanic named Esteban Santiago.”
 Nasheed’s tweet was quickly picked up by Twitter verified alt-right figure @BakedAlaska (Tim Treadstone) who sent out a screenshot with a reply that “Esteban Santiago is not white.
 He’s hispanic.”

-Meanwhile, the myth-busters over at Snopes noted that real photos of the alleged shooter had been published by CBS – in which the only resemblance was that both men appear Hispanic.
+Meanwhile, the myth busters over at Snopes noted that real photos of the alleged shooter had been published by CBS – in which the only resemblance was that both men appear Hispanic.

 BREAKING: Photos of alleged Fort Lauderdale Airport shooter Esteban Santiago, law enforcement sources tell CBS https://t.co/eE2vxuwNJG pic.twitter.com/oPYf34Y32L

-Note: Update: It turns out that this isn’t the first time that The Gateway Pundit has thrown this accusation at CNN.
-Again according to Snopes, back in 2015, they published a near-identical story alleging that CNN had altered a photo of Umpqua shooter Chris Harper-Mercer to make him look white; that story was also proven false.